Sejjjalll/Amazon-Prime-Video-Dashboard-using-Power-BI/README.md

 ## Overview

 This project provides an analysis of Amazon Prime Video's industry growth from 1920 to 2021, focusing on both TV shows and movies.
-The dashboard, created with Power BI, offers insights into total titles, aggregate ratings, genres, directors, and the timeline covered.
+The dashboard, created with Power BI, offers insights into total titles, Total ratings, genres, Total directors, and the timeline covered.

 ## Dataset